Blendify/blender-manual/trunk/blender_docs/manual/files/blend/rename.rst

 Operations
 ----------

-The *Batch Rename* has several sub Operations that to modify the data names.
+The *Batch Rename* has several sub Operations to change the data names.
 The default operation is *Find/Replace* however, other operations can be added to modify the data names farther.